Are you planning a visit to Dracula’s Castle in Romania?

 Because they are the heirs of Princess Ileana, from whom the castle was taken by the communist regime.
-They become the owners of the Dracula’s Castle in May 2006.
+They become the owners of Dracula’s Castle in May 2006.

 Well, apparently before the restitution, the Ministry of Culture relocated the collections exhibited inside (belonging to the Romanian State) to the Medieval Customs (Vama Medievală).
 Ok, so they left it empty.
 Now it makes sense.

-The new owners, the Habsburg family had to bring objects from their personal collection, in order to reopen the Dracula’s castle museum, which happened on 1st of June, 2009.
+The new owners, the Habsburg family had to bring objects from their personal collection, in order to reopen the Dracula’s castle museum, which happened on the 1st of June, 2009.

 The legend of Count Dracula and Dracula’s Castle

-Now, the main reason this place is full of tourist is that of the legend tied to this Castle.
+Now, the main reason this place is full of tourists is that of the legend tied to this Castle.
 The most known legend of Transylvania is without any doubt that of Dracula or Vlad Ţepeş.
 (It’s the same person)